SangWook16074/grabber_sheet/README.md

 *   Customize sheet sizes (initial, min, max).
 *   Optional snapping behavior with custom snap points via `snap` and `snapSizes`.
 *   Customize grabber style (color, size, shape).
-*   Grabber is automatically hidden on desktop and web platforms for a native feel.
 *   Sheet has rounded top corners by default.

 ## Getting started